Ashishjob/Pokemon-Tamagotchi-1437/FinalReport.md

 - Made the loadGame function virtual and added it to each inherited class
 - Implemented unique statements for every action done by the Pokemon
 - Implemented ASCII art for wherever they were fit
-- Changed evolve function into the evolutionCheck function to check when requirements are met to evolve and added it to each inherited class
+- Changed evolve function into evolutionCheck to check when requirements are met to evolve and added it to each inherited class
 - Made the virtual train function into a pure virtual function and added it to each inherited class
 - Made saveGame function not require any parameters